dhammacakka/americanmonk/content/posts/can-homosexuals-ordain-as-buddhist-monks.md

 ## Summary:
-Yes, it is possible, but it is not recommended and can be very dangerous for saṅgha.
-It is not recommended and some monasteries will prohibit ordinations of openly gay men.
+Yes, it is possible, but it is difficult to recommended because it can be very dangerous for saṅgha.
+Some monasteries will prohibit ordinations of openly gay men.

 Why?
 The short answer is that the monastic environment is specifically designed to be segregated for celibacy.
 Segregation of genders breaks when homosexuals are ordained and mix with other monks.
 This is true especially at large monasteries where there is less supervision.